-Fifth Harmony Is Splitting Up To Pursue Solo Careers
+Fifth Harmony Is Splitting Up, Singers To Pursue Solo Careers

 Fifth Harmony is coming to an end, at least for now.
 The girl group announced their decision to split up via social media on Monday after six years together in the spotlight.

 According to a March 19 report by Pop Culture, Fifth Harmony took to social media this week to reveal the sad news to their fans.
-In the official statement the band reveals that they “appreciate” all the experiences they’ve had, and call the split a “hiatus” not a break up.
-The members of the group, Ally Brooke, Dinah Jane, Lauren Jauregui, and Normani Kordei revealed that they would be pursuing their own solo careers during the hiatus.
+In the official statement, the band revealed that they “appreciate” all the experiences they’ve had and call the split a “hiatus,” not a breakup.
+The members of the group — Ally Brooke, Dinah Jane, Lauren Jauregui, and Normani Kordei — revealed that they will pursue their own solo careers during the hiatus.

 — Fifth Harmony (@FifthHarmony) March 19, 2018